hztBUAA/RTOS-Bench/docs/source/2-Building_with_the_framework.markdown

 Compiling a RT-Bench compliant benchmark (see [benchmark structure](3-Extending_rt-bench.markdown)) with the framework is relatively easy as with GCC only few optional and mandatory flags are required or adviced.

+It is suggested to follow each [benchmark set](@ref #benchmarks) compilation instructions for best results.

 The simplest compilation line necessary is as follows:

 ```{.sh}